nicolas314/wunder/README.md

     go build wunder.go

+There are no dependencies on additional Go libraries, it is purely based on standard library functions.

 You need to obtain an API key from wunderground.com before the server can be useful.
-Check their docs: create an account, obtain an API key.
+Check their docs: create a free account, obtain an API key.
 Expose it in your environment by setting it like:

     export WUKey=1234567890abcdef

+Their terms allow a very reasonable number of daily queries.
+As long as you are running this service for few people it should be Ok.
+Wunder will cache weather results for incoming IP addresses for one hour to avoid getting blocked by wunderground.

 Start the program by optionally providing a listening address, e.g.